Pyrdacor/Amberstar/FileSpecs/CharData.md

 **Notes**

 - _Give_, _Pay_, and _Feed_ will implicitly remove the item / gp / food that is offered to the NPC.
-- _Join_ will implicitly add the NPC to the party (if possible, otherwise the interaction presumably does not trigger (?)).
+- _Join_ will implicitly add the NPC to the party (if possible, otherwise the interaction is not available).

 ### Reactions